redstarxx/OSISDiscordAssistant/README.md

 Proceed to create a new table: `CREATE TABLE events(id SERIAL PRIMARY KEY, event_name VARCHAR(50), person_in_charge VARCHAR(100), event_date VARCHAR(50), event_date_culture_info VARCHAR(10), event_description VARCHAR(255), proposal_reminded BOOLEAN NOT NULL, previously_reminded BOOLEAN NOT NULL, expired BOOLEAN NOT NULL);` This table will later be used for the Events Manager feature.

-Then create another new table: `CREATE TABLE pollcounter (id SERIAL PRIMARY KEY, counter SMALLINT);` Finally, insert number 1 into the counter column: `INSERT INTO pollcounter (counter) VALUES(1);` This table will later be used for the poll command.
+Then create another new table: `CREATE TABLE pollcounter (id SERIAL PRIMARY KEY, counter SMALLINT);` Insert number 1 into the counter column: `INSERT INTO pollcounter (counter) VALUES(1);` This table will later be used for the poll command.

+Finally, create a new table again: `CREATE TABLE tags (id SERIAL PRIMARY KEY, tag_name VARCHAR(50), tag_content VARCHAR(3000));` This table will later be used for the tags feature.

 ### Step Two: Discord API
 **IF YOU HAVE YOUR BOT'S CONNECTION TOKEN ALREADY, SKIP THIS STEP.**